Work In Europe On Your Own Terms

 Transport & Services

-Public transit is excellent in Poland, so there’s no need to have a car.
+Public transport is excellent in Poland, so there’s no need to have a car.
 A monthly pass is around €25.

-To be fully legal to live and work in Poland, non-EU citizens are required to have:
+To join either the freelance teaching or digital nomad pathways, be fully legal to live and work in Poland, non-EU citizens are required to have:

 - Emergency Medical Insurance €160 (estimate)

-After housing and commuting costs, a reasonable budget to live on in Poland is between €200 and €500 per month depending on your spending habits.
+After housing and commuting costs, a reasonable budget for living and having fun in Poland is between €200 and €500 per month depending on your spending habits.

 Taxes and Administration

-English Wizards takes care of processing the pay and taxes for our freelance teachers, regardless of how many schools you are teaching with.
+English Wizards takes care of payroll and taxes for our freelancers, regardless of how many clients you have.

 Feel free to read more about the administrative costs of being a freelancer on our blog.